Authority: Board of Trustees

-4.3 The Academic Affairs and Personnel Committee may consider any information it deems relevant to disposition of the Appeal.
+4.3 The University Affairs Committee may consider any information it deems relevant to disposition of the Appeal.
 If the Committee considers information other than that submitted by the parties, such information will be included within the record of the proceedings and provided to the parties.

 5. CONSIDERATION OF THE APPEAL

 5.1 The individual shall be notified of the date when the Board of Trustees will consider the appeal.